-4.1 Description of Data.
+4.1 Description of Data

 To train and test the RNN models, we followed the approach introduced in Giles et al. (1992) and generated string sets.
 To be specific, we drew strings from an oracle generating random 0 and 1 strings and the grammar specified in Table 1.
-The end of each string is set to the symbol 2, which represents the "stop" symbol (or end token, as in language modeling).
-For the strings drawn from a grammar, we took them as positive samples, while those from that random oracle we took as negative samples.
+The end of each string is set to symbol 2, which represents the "stop" symbol (or end-token as in language modeling).
+For the strings drawn from a grammar, we took them as positive samples while those from that random oracle as negative samples.
 Note that we verified each string from the random oracle and ensured they are not in the string set represented by that corresponding grammar before treating them as negative samples.
-It should be noted that each grammar in our experiments represents one set of strings with unbounded size.
-As such, we restricted the length of the strings used with an upper bound equal to 15 for all grammars.
+It should be noticed that for each grammar in our experiments represents one set of strings with unbounded size.
+As such we restricted the length of the strings used with a upper bound equal to 15 for all grammars.
 In addition, we also specify a lower bound on the string lengths to avoid training RNNs with empty strings.
-In order to use as many strings as possible to build the data sets, the lower bound should be set to be sufficiently small.
+In order to use as many strings as possible to build the datasets, the lower bound should be set to be sufficiently small.
 In our experiments, we set the lower bound equal to 3 for all the grammars.
-We split the strings generated within the specified range of length for each grammar to build the training set D{train} and testing set D{test} ; then we trained and tested the RNNs accordingly.
+We split the strings generated within the specified range of length for each grammar to build the training set D{train} and testing set D{test} , then trained and tested the RNNs accordingly.

-In order to further the trained RNNs and extracted DFA on longer strings, we build another testing set, $D{test(200)}$, comprising strings of length 200 for all grammars.
+In order to further the trained RNNs and extracted DFA on longer strings, we build another testing set $D{test(200)}$ comprised of strings of length 200 for all grammars.
 Note that the complete set of strings with length 200 numbers around 10^{60} .
 A test set of this size is too expensive and not even necessary for evaluating RNNs or DFA.
 Therefore, we construct the testing set by randomly sampling 100,000 strings for all grammars.
 In addition, to preserve the actual balance of positive to negative samples, we sample such that we preserve their original proportions as measured from the original, complete set of length 200 strings.
 For example, for grammar 5, we sample positive and negative strings with the same ratio of 0.5.

-4.2 The Influence of Model Capacity.
-In the following experiment, we first measure the influence of model capacity: the size N of the hidden layer of RNN models on learning the target DFA.
+4.2 The Influence of Model Capacity

+In following experiment, we first measure the influence of model capacity, i.e. the size N of hidden layer of RNN models, on learning the target DFA.
 Specifically, we measure the training time needed for RNNs with different hidden layer sizes to reach perfect accuracy on the testing set D{test} for all grammars.
-It is clear from Figure 2a that it takes less training for an RNN with a larger capacity N to converge.
-This is what we would expect; in general, an RNN with a larger capacity capacity can better fit the data.
+It is clear from Figure 2a that